camunda/camunda-docs/docs/components/operate/userguide/process-instance-batch-modification.md

 Some elements do not support specific modifications:

-- **Move** modifications are not possible for the following type of elements:
+- **Move** modifications are not possible for the following types of elements:
   - Start events
   - Boundary events
   - Events attached to event-based gateways